oat0054/oat0054.github.io/Power Query (M) Script Folder/m-query-calendar-days.md

 2. **Relative Time Filtering:** Easily filtering data by "This Month", "Past Month" so Users don't have to manually pick dates.

 ### Key Technical Features
-* **Built for Speed:** Instead of adding columns one by one (which can slow things down), I used a "Record" technique to calculate everything in one pass.
+* **Optimized for Performance:** Instead of adding columns one by one (which can slow things down), I used a "Record" technique to calculate everything in one pass.
 This makes the data refresh much faster.

 * **Dynamic Relative Logic:** Automatically calculates the difference between the data date and today's date to categorize months dynamically